-For health and human services organizations, teletherapy is a creative way to help combat the growing shortage of behavioral health specialists and increase the number of clients they support.
+Teletherapy can help to combat the shortage of behavioral health specialists and increase the number of clients they support.
 With teletherapy, fewer behavioral health specialists can see more clients more efficiently.

-Individuals who have dealt with substance use say that it is best understood by others who have gone through it or are going through it.
+Individuals who have dealt with substance use say that those who have gone through it or are going through it understand it best.
 This is particularly true for opioid use, making group therapy sessions a crucial part of the recovery process.
-Health and human services organizations can continue running these groups virtually, allowing them to invite new members who previously could not attend due to lengthy commutes, work obligations, etc.
+Health and human services organizations can continue running these groups virtually.
+This will allow them to invite new members who previously could not attend due to lengthy commutes, work obligations, etc.

-The COVID-19 pandemic has upended even the most basic tenets of treatment for substance use, challenging health and human services professionals across the country.
-These organizations must now find new ways to engage with their clients and provide them with the compassionate, knowledgeable support they need during these difficult times.
+The COVID-19 pandemic upended even the most basic tenets of treatment for substance use, challenging healthcare professionals across the country.
+Organizations must find new ways to engage with their clients and provide them with the compassionate, knowledgeable support they need.

-At Relias, we offer a variety of opioid management solutions designed to help you deliver the best care possible, easing pressure on your staff and improving the lives of those you serve.
+At Relias, we offer a variety of opioid management solutions.
+These resources will help you deliver better care, ease pressure on your staff, and improve the lives of persons served.